mikeshardmind/bg3modding/readme.md

 It is okay if different strategies peak at different content levels.

-# Compatability and uninstallation of mods
+# Compatability and mid playthrough modlist changes.

 It is intended that all changes are as minimally invasive and as compatible as reasonably possible.